What is Sober Shaming? How to Cope With Social Pressure

 If we decide to keep a relationship with a sober-shaming friend or family member, it’s important to balance it by interacting constructively with sobriety-supportive people in a safe environment.

-How To Overcome Sober Shaming
+How to Respond to Sober Shaming

 If we’re in a situation where we feel like we’re being shamed, there are some helpful strategies that can stop the negativity in its tracks.